lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 This type of strike is always the first to resolve, even before a strike done with first strike (see [First Strike](#first-strike)), and it ends combat before other strikes or other strike resolution effects are resolved.
 Combat ends is effective at any range.
 Combat ends is not affected by a dodge, since dodge only cancels effects that are directed at the dodging minion.

+ combat that was ended by
+(or continues the combat that was ended by) a
+"*combat ends and the action continues as if unblocked*" will nullify the "continue action" part.
+This includes `Psyche` (superior), `Fast Reaction`, `Hidden Lurker`, and `Telepathic Tracking`.

 ##### Steal Blood